User Support Guide to the PhotoRobot Touch Application

 In order to support PhotoRobot users that do not use the iPhone, it is necessary to enable Touch support in CAPP.
 To do this, access Settings in CAPP, and then click General, and toggle on the option Enable Controls Touch mobile application extension.

-When the Touch app is operational, there are then new menu items available for each folder in CAPP.
+Next, when the Touch app is operational, there are then new menu items available for each folder in CAPP.
 This includes the options to access Controls Touch folders, or to Exclude a folder from Controls Touch.

 To Exclude a folder from Controls Touch, click the options icon in the top-right corner of the desired folder, and select Edit folder from the operations menu.